-Family (known as ‘parentela’) often refers to one’s large extended kin group rather than immediate family alone.
-Thus, the Brazilian model of family structure is more encompassing than the concept of aunit.
+Family (known as ‘familia’) often refers to one’s large extended group rather than alone.
+Thus, the Brazilian model of family structure is more encompassing than the concept of a unit.
 Brazilians tend to interact with their extended family quite often.
 Family members are nearly always willing to help each other in a time of need, and provide a sense of stability and certainty for most people.
-However, support can also come through ritual kinship, known as ‘compadrio’.
+However, support can also come through ritual , known as ‘compadrio’.
 This is when parents choose additional friends and organisations to be a part of their family, such as parent-teacher associations.

 Household and Gender

 Despite these stereotypes, women are increasingly attaining more positions in the workforce and defying expectations of subservience.
 Brazilian women make a significant contribution to both the paid and unpaid labour force.
-It is estimated that 42% of Brazil’s paid workforce is comprised of women.
+It is estimated that women comprise 42% of Brazil’s paid workforce.

 Dating and Marriage